 Gas Industry

-Most people are aware of gas, but may not be aware of the differences between the gases and how safety is delivered.
+Most people are aware of gas as a fuel source, but may not be aware of the differences between the gases and how safety is delivered.
 A very brief discussion is included here.

 Gas